gmf05/nba/README.md

 Older data collection scripts parse HTML (using modules re, BeautifulSoup, etc.) into CSV and include:

-1. nbagames.py : Given a range of dates & season code (e.g. 00214 = 2014-15 regular season), formulates a text list of all NBA games in the range
+1. nbagames.py : Given a range of dates & season code (e.g. 00214 = 2014-15 regular season), formulates a text list of all NBA games in the range.
+[REPLACED BY savegames.py]

 2. nbascores.py : Given a list of games, queries NBA.com and writes box score data for each one.
 Also can query vegasinsider.com to get moneyline odds for each game.
+[REPLACED BY savejson.py]

 3. nbaplays.py : Given a list of games, queries NBA.com and writes play-by-play data for each one.
+[REPLACED BY savejson.py]

 4. nbastats.py : Given a list of play-by-play data, convert certain events (shots attempted/made, fouls, turnovers) into point process data (i.e. list of binary outcomes over time [0 0 0 0 1 ...])

-In the newest code...

-1 is replaced by savegames.py

-2-3 are replaced by savejson.py

-4 is replaced by parse_possession.py
+[REPLACED BY parse_possession.py]

 =======